Province of New Hampshire: 1691 charter

 Samuel Allen, a businessman who had acquired the Mason claims, was appointed the first governor under the 1691 charter.
-He was equally unsuccessful in pursuing the Mason land claims, and was replaced in 1699 by the Earl of Bellomont.
+He was equally unsuccessful in pursuing the Mason land claims, and was replaced in 1699 by Richard Coote, the Earl of Bellomont.
 Bellomont was the first in a series of governors who ruled both New Hampshire and the Province of Massachusetts Bay.
 Until 1741 the governorships were shared, with the governor spending most of his time in Massachusetts.
 As a result, the lieutenant governors held significant power.
 The dual governorship became problematic in part because of territorial claims between Massachusetts and New Hampshire.
 Since the southern border of the original Mason grant was the Merrimack River, and the Massachusetts charter specified a boundary three miles north of the same river, the claims conflicted, and were eventually brought to the king's attention.
 In 1741, King George II decreed what is now the border between Massachusetts and New Hampshire, and separated the governorships, issuing a commission to Benning Wentworth as New Hampshire governor.

 Wentworth broadly interpreted New Hampshire's territorial claims, believing that territories west of the Connecticut River belonged to New Hampshire.
 In a scheme that was effective at lining his own pockets, he sold land grants in this territory for relatively low prices, but required parts of the grants to be allocated to himself.
 These grants brought New Hampshire into conflict with the Province of New York, the other claimant to the territory.
 King George III in 1764 ruled in New York's favor, setting off a struggle between the holders of the New Hampshire Grants and New York authorities that eventually resulted in the formation of the state of Vermont.
 The controversy also resulted in the replacement of Wentworth by his nephew John, who would be the last royal governor of the province.

 Since the province was on the northern frontier bordering New France, its communities were frequently attacked during King William's War and Queen Anne's War, and then again in the 1720s during Dummer's War.
 Because of these wars the Indian population in the northern parts of the province declined, but settlements only slowly expanded into the province's interior.
 The province was partitioned into counties in 1769, later than the other twelve colonies that revolted against the British Empire.